 \subsection{Distribution over Distance Shells}

 The shell cardinalities also admit a natural probabilistic interpretation.
-If a configuration $X$ is drawn uniformly at random from the feasible space $\Omega$, the probability that $v(X,x^*)=d$ is proportional to $|\Omega_d|$.
-This interpretation is consistent with the hypergeometric structure of the shell cardinalities discussed in Section~3.
+If a configuration $X$ is drawn uniformly at random from the feasible space $\Omega$, the probability that $v(X,x^*)=d$ is given by $|\Omega_d|/|\Omega|$.
+This interpretation is consistent with the hypergeometric structure of the shell cardinalities discussed in Section~4.
 Thus, the entropy landscape $S(d)=\log|\Omega_d|$ describes how the uniform measure over $\Omega$ is distributed across distances from the reference state.

 From this viewpoint, the induced distribution over $d$ is maximized at distances near $\hat{d}^*$, namely at $d \in \{\lfloor \hat{d}^* \rfloor, \lceil \hat{d}^* \rceil\}$.
 Hence, shells near $\hat{d}^*$ carry the largest combinatorial weight and are the most typical under the uniform measure.
 This shows that the feasible space is combinatorially biased toward intermediate distances from the reference state.
 In particular, configurations close to or far from the reference state are relatively less frequent compared to those near $\hat{d}^*$.